its-laika/gttTimeTracker/README.md

   checkout to git.
 - _today_
   Lists all tasks of today, including an accumulation of today's tasks and their total time.
+- _tasks_
+  Lists all tasks, including an accumulation of their total time.
 - _task \<TASK>_
   Lists all times that the given task has been checked out, including an accumulation of all task times.